timothymillar/DataScienceWorkshop/ABSTRACTS.md

 "Data Visualisation"

+This course wll comprise the following:

-Principles of data visualisation.
-How do we compare sizes, shapes, areas, colours and how can we use them to create visually informative graphs.
-We will then extend this to look at multi-dimensional and time series data using the NIWA climate database.
+- Principles of data visualisation.
+How do we compare sizes, shapes, areas, colours and how to use them to create visually informative graphs.
+Extending this to look at multi-dimensional and time series data using the NIWA climate database.

-We also show an example of vizualising Twitter data in a 2-d scatter plot using the T-SNE data reduction algorithm, then run through a more practical t-sne example based on a few versions found online using the MNIST dataset.
+- Examples of vizualising Twitter data in a 2-d scatter plot using the T-SNE data reduction algorithm, then run through a more practical t-sne example based on a few versions found online using the MNIST dataset.

-We wil also show to run javascript examples using D3/D3plus to show networks like this http://d3plus.org/examples/basic/9034389/, and a vega example where a 2-d scatter plot where you can follow points over time https://vega.github.io/vega/examples/global-development/
+- How to run javascript examples using D3/D3plus to show networks like this http://d3plus.org/examples/basic/9034389/, and a vega example where a 2-d scatter plot where you can follow points over time https://vega.github.io/vega/examples/global-development/

+- How to dynamically visualise data using R, and evolving technologies plotly, rbokeh and shiny applications

 ### Shannon Schlueter